LLB (Practice) Program

 - Develop a deep awareness of the barriers clients face in accessing justice and provide opportunities to be exposed to the legal and social issues which provide a context for the practice of law.

 Graduates of the LLB (Practice) Program are eligible to be admitted to practice law without having to undertake any additional study or practical legal training or workplace experience.
+Practice program graduates are able to commence working as a lawyer around six months earlier than graduates from most other Australian universities.

 Real client experience is central to the Newcastle model of clinical legal education.
 A passion for social justice, respect for the rule of law and a dedication to the interests of clients is fostered.
 Students are challenged to critically analyse the connections between law in theory and law in practice and reflect upon and critique the practice of lawyering.